Hannah Arendt Institute for Totalitarianism Studies: Institute library

 The HAIT maintains its own special library, with currently around 53,800 volumes (status: January 2024) available to both the academic community and the general public for use on site.
 The collection areas are largely geared to the institute's research specialisations.
 Priority is accordingly given to literature on the history of National Socialism, the history of the Soviet Occupation Zone/GDR, the history of the transformation after 1989 and on dictatorships and political extremism in Europe.
 Comprehensive holdings of around 550 pertinent journals and newspapers are also available.

 Evaluation

 In March 2019 an expert committee appointed by the German Council of Science and Humanities and headed by Caspar Hirschi conducted an evaluation that found the institute to be an ″important driving force for research in contemporary history and political science″ that has made ″valuable and indispensable contributions to both academic support of the remembrance of victims of the Nazi dictatorship and the SED regime and of political education in Saxony in general″.

 Committees and people

 The HAIT has the legal form of a registered association, with juridical persons governed by private or public law – such as the Free State of Saxony, represented by the Saxon State Ministry for Science, Culture and Tourism – serving as members with voting power.
-According to its statutes, management of the association falls to a chairperson officially designated as the ″director”, who conducts ongoing business and is assisted by his or her two deputies.
-The director is appointed by the board of trustees in consultation with the Academic advisory council for a term of five years after having been proposed by a joint search committee of Dresden University of Technology and HAIT.
-He or she is also holding a regular professorship at Dresden University of Technology.
-The Board of trustees supervises the fulfilment of association's duties in conformity with the statutes.
-It consists of seven members with voting power, who as representatives of various institutions designated in the statutes are elected or appointed for a term of five years.
-The Academic advisory council advises the board of trustees and the director on all significant academic matters.
-It has between five and nine members with voting power, each of whom is appointed for a term of five years by Dresden University of Technology, Leipzig University or by the board of trustees in consultation with the director.